cityjson/cjdb/model/README.md

 ### 2. cj_object <a name="cj_object"></a>

 The cj_object model stores individual city objects, for instance buildings, roads, or bridges.
 Its attributes are described below.
+The **attributes** and **geometry** are seperated into two jsonb column for query optimization purpose.

 **id**: city object's index within the database.<br/>
 **import_meta_id**: the source file id of the city object, foriegn key to the id column of import_meta table.<br/>